-Kids’ reactions to getting flu shots can range from simple apprehension to total terror.
+Kids’ reactions to getting vaccine shots can range from simple apprehension to total terror.
 Most kids, like plenty of adults, fear shots at some point in their lives.
-And with the lingering COVID-19 pandemic, anxiety levels are already heightened.
-Bottom line: Get the flu shot.
-It's how you protect your children, and those they come in contact with.
+And with children 0-4 about to become eligible for the vaccine, that's sure to be an issue in plenty of families.

 Do kids outgrow fear of shots?

 Fear of shots is almost universal because—let’s face it—shots hurt!
 But not every child is the same.
 Ages 3 to 6 tend to have the most anxiety about it beforehand.
 Most kids start to realize as they get older that immunizations don't actually hurt all that badly and the immunizations only take a couple seconds.

-Most children by about 10 years old can handle getting shots without much fussing or worry.
+Most children by about 10 can handle getting shots without much fussing or worry.
 Rarely, some kids never seem to outgrow the anxiety over getting immunizations.
 But every once in a while we have kids ask to get a shot!
 Yes, really!

 Are there any proven techniques to make children more at ease with getting shots?

 We use simple methods to alleviate pain from shots.
 Generally it helps minimize pain if the child does not watch the actual injection.
 It also helps alleviate pain to apply firm pressure to the injection site, or rub nearby firmly.
 There are some gadgets marketed to distract from pain by applying a strong vibration near the injection site, but in our experience these products are not terribly effective.